 Penalties for Boating Under the Influence in Pennsylvania

-Sentences for convictions of Operating a Watercraft Under the Influence, commonly referred to as BUI, are separated into three tiers of penalties.
+Sentences for convictions of Operating a Watercraft Under the Influence, commonly referred to as boating under the influence or BUI, are separated into three tiers of penalties.
 With regard to charges based upon the consumption of alcohol, the higher the blood alcohol concentration (BAC) of the person, the higher the penalty tier and the more severe the sentence imposed.
 An underage drinker with an alcohol concentration above .02 percent is subject to second-tier penalties.
-If a person refuses to submit to testing to determine alcohol or drug levels, the person receives third-tier penalties.

 Tier Level 1 (BAC less than .10)